13 Steps To a Powerful LinkedIn Profile That Generates Leads

 If you think of your LinkedIn profile as a one-page website, your first impression is crucial.
 With so many people fighting for attention, your ability to convince and convert potential customers can mean the difference between creating a lasting impression or creating no impression.

 Below are 13 tips to creating a powerful LinkedIn profile.
 Before you dig in, keep in mind that LinkedIn profiles are pretty extensive with sections for Summary, Experience, Education, Publications, and more.
-There are no short one or two sentence descriptions.
+There are no short descriptions.

 It’s going to take some time to optimize your profile, and it certainly doesn’t need to happen in one sitting.
 Take your time, go through each section and gather the information and materials you need.
 You’ll be rewarded with more connections, increased visibility, and more leads and sales.